hapostgres/pg_auto_failover/docs/quickstart.rst

 For illustration, we'll run our databases on virtual machines in the Azure platform, but the techniques here are relevant to any cloud provider or on-premise network.
-We'll use three virtual machines: a primary database, a secondary database, and a monitor which watches the other nodes’ health, manages global state, and assigns nodes their roles.
+We'll use four virtual machines: a primary database, a secondary database, a monitor, and an "application.'
+The monitor watches the other nodes’ health, manages global state, and assigns nodes their roles.

 .. _quickstart_network: